speedata/publisher/doc/manual/content/en/manual/integration/preprocessing.md

 runtime.execute({"sp","--runs","2"})
 ```
 If necessary, the first parameter (the program name) must be specified with absolute path of the program.
 Under Windows, forward slashes (/) also work as separators instead of backward slashes (\).
-The first return value is a boolean value that is true if the command was executed without errors.
-Otherwise a second return value (int) is returned, which contains the return code.
+The first return value is a boolean (success).
+On failure, the second return value is an exit code (number, if the program ran but exited with a non-zero status) or an error message (string, if the program could not be started at all).
+On success there is no second value.

 `find_file(‹filename or URL›)`
 Find the resource and return a full path on the local disk to access the resource.
 Returns nil or false and perhaps an error message if it can't find the resource.